 After, cruise to another village for an overnight homestay on the shores of the lake.
 This experience provides an opportunity to learn more about rural life in the Peruvian highlands and to participate in local traditions.

 Visit the floating islands of Uros before returning to Puno.

 Spend the morning with the homestay families, then depart after lunch.
 Visit the floating islands of Uros on the way back, and learn about the unique lifestyle of the locals.
 Meet residents and learn how they built the islands with totora reeds, which are also used to make their homes, boats, crafts (and are also edible!).

-Hop on the bus for a full day's drive to Cusco.
+Hop in a private vehicle for a full day's drive to Cusco.

 The trip from Puno to Cusco takes the better part of the day, with stark, beautiful scenery en route as you travel through the high Altiplano region.
 Check out a bit of Cusco, find a spot for dinner, or get prepared to head into the Sacred Valley.